is having to choose between

 Eena felt sorry for the little boy who had once possessed more of her

 mother’s time and attention than fate had allowed her to have.
-The captain was being so vulnerably
+The captain was

-honest.
-It was astonishing how he
+being so vulnerably honest.
+It was astonishing how he willingly shared his

-first seen in him.
+she had first seen in him.

 Derian continued verbalizing his thoughts.
-“Your mother had a way of making me feel
+“Your mother had a way of

-people.
+then and there.
+She honestly cared for people.
 And as a young boy, I ate up all

 the attention she was willing to give me.
+That is until you came along.”

 “Me?”
 Eena was surprised.

-were born.
+“Yes, you.
+Two years later you were born.
 The birth of a Sha is a major

 event in Harrowbeth, but your mother found a way to make sure I didn’t feel